Leave a Message

 Incline Village Main Street, a program of the IVCBA, is leading a series of improvements designed to enhance both safety and aesthetics.
 The updated plan includes new landscaping, irrigation, raised visibility, and repositioning of the bronze sculptures - all designed to better reflect the natural beauty of Lake Tahoe.
 Like the original project, this effort is powered by community support.

-Learn more about the history and improvements in this article, The Gateway to the North Shore of Lake Tahoe: A Community Vision, 18 Years in the Making
+Want to read more about the project?
+Check out this article: The Gateway to the North Shore of Lake Tahoe: A Community Vision, 18 Years in the Making

 This is one of those projects that quietly shapes how people experience Lake Tahoe - whether it’s their first visit or their hundredth.
 And it’s a reminder of what this community can accomplish when it comes together.